tsgates/arch-wiki-markdown/wiki/Uniform_Look_for_Qt_and_GTK_Applications.md

 Qt3 styles can be changed in the following ways:

--   using the KDE3 Control Center (kcontrol), the settings can be found in Appearance & Themes > Style > Widget Style.
+-   Using the KDE3 Control Center (kcontrol), the settings can be found in Appearance & Themes > Style > Widget Style.
--   using the command-line tool kde-config --style [name of style].
+-   Using the command-line tool kde-config --style [name of style].
--   using the default Qt Configuration (qt3config) application, the settings can be found in Appearance > Select GUI Style.
+-   Using the default Qt Configuration (qt3config) application, the settings can be found in Appearance > Select GUI Style.

-> GTK+2 styles
+> GTK+3 styles

-Various applications and methods are available to change the GTK+ 2.x
+Some applications and methods are available to change the GTK+ 3.x
 styles:

--   kde-gtk-config — An application that allows you to change style and font of GTK+2 and Gtk+3 applications.
+-   kde-gtk-config — Application that allows you to change style and font of GTK+2 and Gtk+3 applications.

 https://projects.kde.org/kde-gtk-config || kde-gtk-config